 For this we will need some personal information (e-card, supplementary insurance, policy number, etc.) and Information regarding a relative for notification.

 You will make a daily selection from three different lunch menus.
 Naturally, a vegetarian meal is also available as a choice.
 If you require special types of food, our dieticians will take care of it.

 off 7:15 a.m.

 off 17:00 p.m.

 In our facility, a doctor’s visit is made every day.
 The exact times are available in the Information sheets of the respective ward.
 We ask that you please remain in your room and that you refrain from receiving visitors at these times.

 Out of consideration of other fellow patients, we ask you to observe the night rest after 9:00 p.m. and use the rooms provided for any activities.

 Please fill out a patient survey to provide us feedback regarding your satisfaction with our Service.
-You will also be briefed regarding additional medical procedures at home.
-You will receive the discharge note with a brief medical report when you check out.
+When you check out you will receive a brief medical report and in case medical documents.

 Discharge times: 07:00 – 10:00 a.m., or as ordered by the physician